GLMRIS Frequently Asked Questions (FAQ)

 After solidifying the list of ANS of Concern and their organism types, the team identified over 90 options and technologies available to control ANS transfer.
 Controls include those that modify flow within a waterway, such as hydrologic separation of the basins; those that modify the water quality of a waterway; collection and removal of ANS from a waterway; chemical application to ANS, as well as other types of controls currently in research and development.
 This list was refined through analyzing their completeness, effectiveness, efficiency and acceptability.
 Plans were then formulated and compared.

-How many alternatives are described in the GLMRIS Report?
+What types of alternatives are described in the GLMRIS Report?

 - No New Federal Action – Sustained Activities